sourceduty/Trash_Capacity/README.md

 ## Trash_Capacity

-🗑️ Software concept for displaying drive capacity and usage as an icon.
+🗑️ Software concept for displaying trash capacity and usage as an icon.

 ### INSPIRATION